vicoyeh/vicoyeh.github.io/_posts/2016-05-09-founders-school.markdown

 	Hannah, Yingjia, Apurva, Jennifer, Brandon, Jeffrey, Li-wei, Shitij, and me
 	* *Volunteers*:
 	Luke, Andrew, Jasmine, and Rishabh
+	* Special thanks to the UCLA CS Department (Laurie, Cassandra, Professor Gerla, and more)!

 2. The videos and photos for Founder's School will be uploaded to the website soon.
 3. Let me know if you are interested in learning more about Founder's School!